MicrosoftDocs/mixed-reality/mixed-reality-docs/hands-and-motion-controllers-in-directx.md

 }
 ```

 The above code only checks for the 'Select' press, which corresponds to the primary action on the device.
-For example, doing an AirTap on HoloLens or pulling the trigger on a motion controller.
+Examples include doing an AirTap on HoloLens or pulling the trigger on a motion controller.
 'Select' presses represent the user's intention to activate the hologram they are targeting.
 The SourcePressed event event will fire for a number of different buttons and gestures, and you can inspect other properties on the SpatialInteractionSource to test for those cases.

 ### Polling-based input
 You can also use SpatialInteractionManager to poll for the current state of input every frame.
-To do this, simply call GetDetectedSourcesAtTimestamp each frame.
-This function returns an array containing one SpatialInteractionSourceState for every active SpatialInteractionSource.
-This means one for each active motion controller, one for each tracked hand, and one for speech if a "select" command was recently uttered.
-You can then inspect the properties on each SpatialInteractionSourceState, similar to the event-driven example, to drive input into your application.
+To do this, simply call [GetDetectedSourcesAtTimestamp](https://docs.microsoft.com/en-us/uwp/api/windows.ui.input.spatial.spatialinteractionmanager.getdetectedsourcesattimestamp#Windows_UI_Input_Spatial_SpatialInteractionManager_GetDetectedSourcesAtTimestamp_Windows_Perception_PerceptionTimestamp_) every frame.
+This function returns an array containing one [SpatialInteractionSourceState](https://docs.microsoft.com/en-us/uwp/api/windows.ui.input.spatial.spatialinteractionsourcestate) for every active [SpatialInteractionSource](https://docs.microsoft.com/en-us/uwp/api/windows.ui.input.spatial.spatialinteractionsource).
+This means one for each active motion controller, one for each tracked hand, and one for speech if a 'select' command was recently uttered.
+You can then inspect the properties on each SpatialInteractionSourceState to drive input into your application.

 Here is an example of how to check for the 'select' action using the polling method.
 Note that the *prediction* variable represents a [HolographicFramePrediction](https://docs.microsoft.com/en-us/uwp/api/Windows.Graphics.Holographic.HolographicFramePrediction) object, which can be obtained from the [HolographicFrame](https://docs.microsoft.com/en-us/uwp/api/windows.graphics.holographic.holographicframe).